torbenanderson/learn-react-native/docs/lessons/01-jsx-and-components.md

 - `<View>`: Container component
 - `<Text>`: Displays text
 - `export default`: Makes component available to other files

+**This looks like JavaScript because:** We're not using TypeScript-specific features yet!
+The file is `.tsx`, but the code itself doesn't use type annotations.
+This is perfectly valid TypeScript.

 ### Example 2: Embedding JavaScript in JSX